 On the right, you can see souls that are damned and are being pulled down towards hell.

 To the right of Christ, you can see St. Bartholomew with his flayed skin.

 Most scholars agree that the face in the skin is that of Michelangelo, a self portrait.

-Other theories suggest Michelangelo was trying to redeem himself for what he perceived as his sins when he was younger.
-At this point in his life, he had become more devout, and maybe he was worried about the fate of his soul.
+Other theories suggest Michelangelo was trying to redeem himself for things he had done when he was younger.

-Michelangelo went back and worked Cesena's face into the figure of Minos, giving him donkey ears and a snake biting his genitals.
+In response to his criticism, Michelangelo went back and worked Cesena's face into the figure of Minos, giving him donkey ears and a snake biting his genitals.